FASLADODO/ml-project-1/README.md

 - [X] Produce figures for the regression dataset
 - [X] Report work done for the regression dataset and the corresponding results
 - [X] Produce figures for the classification dataset
+- [X] Double-check all figures for labels (on each axis and for the figure itself)
+- [X] Clear conclusion and analysis of the results for each dataset
+- [ ] Include complete details about each algorithm (lambda values, number of folds, number of trials, etc)
 - [ ] What worked and what did not?
 Why do you think are the reasons behind that?
 - [ ] Why did you choose the method that you chose?
-- [ ] Include complete details about each algorithm (lambda values, number of folds, number of trials, etc)
-- [ ] Clear conclusion and analysis of the results for each dataset
-- [X] Double-check all figures for labels (on each axis and for the figure itself)